J00MZ/viz-avocado/README.md

 ## Building the Docker Image
 Push to master.
-This will trigger a build of the image, push to ECR and Deployment of the new container from ECR to Lambda
+This will trigger a build of the image, push to ECR and run a Deployment of the new container from ECR to Lambda